Aleš Hemský: Edmonton Oilers

 Edmonton re-signed Hemský in the summer of 2006 to a six-year contract worth US$24.60 million.
 The 2006–07 campaign saw Hemský notch 53 points in 64 games, missing 18 games due to shoulder injuries.
-During the season, on 4 January 2007, Hemský managed to tie a game against the Dallas Stars after Patrik Štefan fell in front of the Oilers empty net, turning the puck over to Edmonton.
+During the season, on 4 January 2007, Hemský managed to tie a game against the Dallas Stars after Patrik Štefan fell in front of the Oilers' empty net, turning the puck over to Edmonton.
 After receiving a stretch pass from Ryan Smyth, Hemský managed to slip the puck into the Stars net with two seconds remaining on the clock.
 Despite Hemský's efforts, Edmonton would ultimately lose the game to Dallas in a shootout.
 The singular point gained from the shootout loss would end up placing the Oilers one place ahead of the Chicago Blackhawks, who would ultimately win the first overall pick and draft forward Patrick Kane.
 The 2007–08 season was a short one, as the Oilers missed the playoffs.
-Hemský finished first on the team overall in points scoring with 71, and was first in assists with 51.
-He sat in third place for goals with 20, a career high.
+Hemský finished first on the team overall in points scoring 71 and was first in assists with 51.
+He sat in third place for goals with 20, a career-high.
 The 2008–09 campaign was another that saw injuries for Hemský, who played 72 out of the 82 regular season games and finished first on the team with 23 goals and 43 assists for 66 points.
 Hemský recorded seven goals and 15 assists during the first 22 games of the 2009–10 season before suffering a left shoulder injury following a check from behind by Los Angeles Kings forward Michal Handzuš.
 The injury required surgery and Hemský missed the remainder of the regular season.

-In the 2010–11 season, Hemský was named to the 2011 NHL All-Star Game, but did not participate due to a concussion.
+In the 2010–11 season, Hemský was named to the 2011 NHL All-Star Game but did not participate due to a concussion.
 Hemský missed the remainder of the season due to a shoulder injury.
 Hemský, Taylor Hall, and Sam Gagner, led the Oilers with 42 points for the majority of the season, until the trio of injured players were surpassed by Jordan Eberle.
 Hemský recorded his 400th career point scoring a goal, in a 9–2 victory over the Chicago Blackhawks.

 After missing the first part of the 2011–12 season due to injury, Hemský struggled, posting just 11 points in his first 25 games, including a nine-game pointless streak.
 He picked up the pace thereafter, scoring 15 points in his next 22 games, leading the Oilers to sign him to a two-year, $10 million deal on 24 February 2012.
 On 21 March 2012, Hemský recorded his first career NHL hat trick, finishing with four points in a 6–3 victory over the Nashville Predators.
-After coming back from two shoulder surgeries, Hemský had a disappointing start to the season, and finished the year with 36 points in 69 games.
+After coming back from two shoulder surgeries, Hemský had a disappointing start to the season and finished the year with 36 points in 69 games.